 Admission to UVa-Wise does not guarantee admission to the Teacher Education Program.
-Students seeking a license to teach in the public schools in Virginia must apply for and be granted admission to the TEP.
-The TEP application is accessible online through the TEP Application link located in the student MyUVa-Wise website.
-Students who have completed 30 or more semester hours of course work and students who have already completed a baccalaureate degree from a regionally accredited college or university and wish to be admitted to the TEP should apply immediately after their admission to UVa-Wise; students holding a degree must complete all requirements for admission to the TEP by the conclusion of their second semester enrolled at the college.
-All students admitted to the TEP are required to complete at least six semester hours on campus.
-Distance Education students through the Center for Teaching Excellence who pursue education coursework without seeking admission to the TEP cannot be verified as program completers in their respective endorsement areas.
+Candidates seeking teacher licensure must apply for and be granted admission to the TEP by the Teacher Education Admissions Committee.
+TEP applications are available online at my.uvawise.edu.

+Candidates are encouraged to apply for entry into the TEP during the EDU 2510 class.
+Candidates who have completed 30 or more semester hours of course work and students who have already completed a baccalaureate degree from a regionally accredited college or university and wish to be admitted to the TEP should apply immediately after their admission to UVa-Wise; candidates holding a degree must complete all requirements for admission to the TEP by the conclusion of their second semester enrolled at the college.

+All candidates admitted to the TEP are required to complete at least six semester hours on campus.
+Distance education students through the Center for Teaching Excellence who pursue education coursework without seeking admission to the TEP cannot be verified as program completers in their respective endorsement areas.
 Those students who have a grade point average of 2.5 (or higher) and a four-year college or university degree and have not been admitted to the TEP may be permitted to take courses requiring TEP admission.
-After initiating the application process, students should periodically contact the Director of Teacher Education to review the status of their candidacy.
-The Teacher Education Admissions Committee will interview those students who have been identified as eligible for admission.
-To be considered eligible, students must present evidence of the following to the Director of Teacher Education: